 If American Indians are featured in US History textbooks, they will invariably be portrayed as victims of European Colonization or caricatured to fit a preexisting narrative surrounding Anglo-Indian relations that attempts to obfuscate the borderline genocidal destruction of native peoples by whites over the course of our nation’s history.
 A recent study of individual states’ American history standards, which are arguably a better way to judge what content is being taught in public schools in this No Child Left Behind influenced educational system, revealed that textbook references to American Indian history are predominantly situated in the 18th and 19th century and are usually presented as an unfortunate byproduct of Manifest Destiny, with Indian tribes being defined largely by the oppression they endured through the course of westward expansion.
 The state standards made little to no mention of the societal contributions or cultural histories of American Indians and largely refrained from providing profiles of individual American Indians, choosing instead to ignore tribal distinctions and characterize American Indians as one vaguely amorphous people.
 The overarching message is as clear as it ever was: their history is not our history.
 You needn’t pay them any mind.

-This message was reinforced for me when I visited the Little Bighorn Battlefield National Monument in Montana this past summer and found myself greeted by a military memorial that had very little to do with the battle that took place there 138 years ago or the people who had hunted the buffalo herds across its undulating prairies for over a millennium.
+This message was reinforced for me when I visited the Little Bighorn Battlefield National Monument in Montana this past summer and found myself greeted by a military memorial that had very little to do with the battle that took place there 138 years ago or the people who had hunted the buffalo herds across its undulating prairies for centuries.
 In fact, it only had a passing association to the 263 members of General George Armstrong Custer’s 7th Calvary who were killed on that ground by Sioux and Cheyenne warriors just days before America’s centennial was to be celebrated.
 What I saw was a military cemetery, named in the honor of General Custer and filled with the bodies of presumably decent men who had served their country well enough to get buried beside their comrades.
 Beside them lay their wives and their forever young children, the graves punctuated by obelisks and statuettes which had been erected in memory of the soldiers who now lay there.
 Pretty much anywhere else in the country this would have been a poignant and appropriate tribute to the military service of these men and their families.
 But not there.
 They could not rest peacefully there.

 It may sound like a wretched and a sacrilegious thing to tell the dead where they should or should not be buried, but most of the soldiers interred at Custer National Cemetery had no significant relationship with the blood soaked land under which they now lie.
 These men were not combatants in The Battle of Little Bighorn.
 Many were veterans of 20th century foreign wars, their tombstones signifying if they saw action in World Wars I & II or if they served in Korea or Vietnam.
 Others were poor souls who had been transported from other, long since abandoned frontier posts throughout the former Montana and Dakota territories.
 Most of the deceased were born well after the Battle of Little Bighorn had been fought and those who were alive at the time were in uniform elsewhere as soldiers or students.
 They have no reason to be where they are other than as an assertion of American dominance.
 This military cemetery could have been placed anywhere in the vast, lightly populated expanse of the state of Montana, but it wasn’t.
 It was placed here; a 5 iron away from the hill where the United States suffered it’s most ignominious defeat of the American Indian Wars.
 The cemetery is the US military’s way of marking its territory.
 It seems to scream out at the Lakota who fought and lived here: You may have won the battle, but we won the war.